DukeBas/unity-builder-zipper/README.md

 Python script to automate making and zipping multi-platform desktop builds for Unity games for easy distribution.

 ## Description
 The script calls the Unity editor as a CLI and then uses 7zip to make a compressed build file per platform.
+The game version as defined in the editor under player settings (Edit->Project Settings->Player->Version) is added to the build name.

 ## Usage
 1. Make sure you have 7zip and a recent version of Python installed.